Sorry for Party Rocking

-Sorry for Party Rocking is the second and final studio album by LMFAO.
-It was released June 21, 2011, physically and digitally by Interscope Records as the follow-up to their debut album Party Rock (2009).
+Sorry for Party Rocking is the second and final studio album by American electronic duo LMFAO.
+It was released on June 17, 2011, physically and digitally by Interscope Records as the follow-up to their debut album Party Rock (2009).
 "Party Rock Anthem" was the first single released from the album and was an international hit.
 The second single was "Champagne Showers" and reached number eight in New Zealand, and nine in Australia.
 It became an international hit, also charting in France, Ireland, and Austria.
 The third single, "Sexy and I Know It" was released on September 16, 2011.
 It peaked at number one on the US Billboard Hot 100 and also topped the charts in Australia, Canada, and New Zealand.
 "Sorry for Party Rocking" was released on January 9, 2012, as the fourth single from the album and peaked at number 8 in Belgium, 16 in France, 18 in Ireland, 19 on the US Pop Songs, 23 in the United Kingdom, 27 in New Zealand, 31 in Canada, 32 in Australia, and 49 on the Billboard Hot 100.